|Our treks||Expeditions||Contact us||About us||Old photos & Diaries|

 Oct-Nov-Dec 92 Everest

 My research trek for the first edition of Trekking in the Everest region.
-Trekked in from Jiri, climbed Island Peak, failed to cross the Amphu Labtsa, climbed Pokalde and crossed the Kongma La, crossed The Cho La, visited Cho Oyu Base Camp on the Gokyo side and from the Nangpa La, crossed the Tashi Labtsa, all solo and lived!
-Walked from Tsho Rolpa to Dolakha in only 2 days, and with plastic boots on, to get back in time for Christmas.
+I trekked in from Jiri, soloed Island Peak, failed to cross the Amphu Labtsa, climbed Pokalde and crossed the Kongma La, crossed The Cho La, visited Cho Oyu Base Camp on the Gokyo side and from Tibet over the Nangpa La(!), crossed the Tashi Labtsa, all solo and lived!
+I walked from Tsho Rolpa to Dolakha in only 2 days, and with plastic boots on, to get back to Kathmandu in time for Christmas.

 Sep 92 Ladakh

 With Maja, Andrea and two other Swiss people.
 We trekked from Stok then the Markha valley and through the isolated Jumlam.
 We took little-used routes all the way to the Shingo La.
-Absolutely classic trek.
+An absolutely classic trek.

 Dec 91 Everest